angetato/angetato.github.io/_posts/2018-03-19-comment-flouer-un-rseau-de-neuronnes-.md

 All your files are listed in the file explorer.
 You can switch from one to another by clicking a file in the list.

 # Conclusion
+HTML defines a long list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+(E & Huang 2001)[^Huang2001]

 References
 --------------------------